T110-pmOS/abuilds/README.md

     docker build -t abuild --progress=plain --output output .

-or directly on tablet as bellow:
+or directly on the tablet as bellow:
 ### Setup abuild

     addgroup <yourusername> abuild